Work-in-Progress (WIP) Papers

 Work-in-Progress papers enable authors to share late-breaking results with the research community.
 The emphasis of WIP papers is on the novelty of the work, not completeness.

-- One extra page may be added through a charge of $200, paid during conference registration.
+- One extra page (for a total of 3 pages) may be added through a charge of $200, paid during conference registration.

 Author Names and Affiliations